hadibadjian/icAnn/README.md

 #icAnn
 icAnn (ICon ANNotation) is a generic script to annotate icons for different environments.
-Although this script is designed specifically for iOS projects, it can be easily modified to be used for any other projects.
+It does not have any dependencies on a specific platform.

 icAnn annotates release mode and app version number in colored header and footer sections of application icons.